-At the core of this program was a strategic brand framework and positioning platform that focused on instilling, nurturing and communicating a unified corporate culture with a strong sense of pride and purpose – "We are People Making Progress" and "We are Stuart Olson."
-This new positioning was brought to life through the development of a strong brand architecture that enabled visual unification while allowing for retention of legacy naming in core niche markets.
+At the core of this program was a strategic brand framework and positioning platform that focused on instilling, a unified corporate culture with a strong sense of pride and purpose: "People Making Progress".
+This new positioning was brought to life through the development of a brand architecture that enabled visual unification while allowing for retention of legacy naming in core niche markets.
 A master brand logo was created to halo the many subsidiaries of the newly formed company.
-The orange and blue were used to separate the two words and differentiate the company in a competitive marketplace.
-The external and internal visual identity design work included: new logos, brand standards guide, brand promise, signage, and hoarding, as well as design and copywriting for brochures, stationery packages, trade show booth displays and more.
+The orange and blue were used to separate the two words and differentiate the company in a competitive marketplace. work included: new logos, brand standards guide, brand promise, signage, and hoarding, as well as design and copywriting for brochures, stationery packages, trade show booth displays and more.

 Within its three service areas of Public, Private, and Industrial, there were several unique vertical markets the company needed to address in particular.
-A "pick and pack" system that allowed Stuart Olson’s sales force to tailor the contents of a presentation for their target audiences.
+A "pick and pack" system that allowed the sales force to tailor the contents of a presentation for their target audiences.
 The sector brochures would provide high-level capabilities while the vertical brochures would address specific industry capabilities.
 A complete list of marketing communication templates was created so the many facets of the brand could be managed internally.
-These items consisted of newsletters, PowerPoint templates, and advertising templates, to name a few.
+These items consisted of newsletters, PowerPoint templates, and advertising templates, to name just a few.

-This approach was integrated within every asset and was a key message that was woven through the entire three-month launch campaign.
+This approach was integrated across all corporate assets and was a key message that was woven through the entire three-month launch campaign.
 To promote this message externally, full-page newspaper ads and trade publications were launched in major markets to communicate the rebrand.
-Bryan Mills also created a comprehensive range of corporate clothing that included T-shirts, hats and even genuine Stuart Olson socks!
+Also, a comprehensive range of corporate clothing that included T-shirts, hats and even genuine Stuart Olson socks!
 Each item was accompanied by a clothing tag that further reinforced the brand's message.
 Bringing the brand to life within these various outlets was another means for Stuart Olson to extend the company's influence to its clients and employees.

 Part of this involved deconstructing the brand to its core values and inviting employees from across the country to, quite literally, "sign on."
 A high-quality, laminated and plaque poster was distributed to every office across the country to remind employees of the company's promise to its clients and to clearly communicate its internal values.
 In addition to this, a Stuart Olson Brand Standards guide was provided in both electronic and print format so that each market could maintain the brand's consistency in terms of voice and style.
 As part of the company’s core strategy of having ongoing dialogue with its employees, Stuart Olson held town hall meetings each quarter to celebrate and communicate the progress of the new company identity and what it meant for them.
 To do this, we created a company-wide intranet (SOXNET) to celebrate the successes of the newly formed company and to further galvanize it's culture across the organization.